coursera-dl/coursera-dl/README.md

 ## Instructions

 `coursera-dl` requires Python 2 (2.6 or newer) or Python 3 (3.2 or newer)
-and a free Coursera account enrolled in the class of interest.  *Note:* You must already have (manually) agreed to the Honor of Code of the particular courses that you want to use with `coursera-dl`.
+and a free Coursera account enrolled in the class of interest.
+On Windows ensure that Python executable location is added to the PATH environment variable.
+*Note:* You must already have (manually) agreed to the Honor of Code of the particular courses that you want to use with `coursera-dl`.

 ### Install any missing dependencies.